Yahweasel/nonlocal-forage/README.md

 referencing the number of bytes of storage maximum provided by the backend, and the number of bytes used, respectively.
 This method is correctly named: it is an *estimate*.

+If you are using [lockableForage](https://github.com/Yahweasel/lockable-forage), make sure to initialize it with the backend localforage, *not* the caching localforage.
+Anything that needs to be controlled by locks should be accessed directly, uncached.

 ## Google Drive